jmathai/jmathai.github.com/_posts/2026-09-10-the-sojourn-ios-app-was-45-one-shot-prompts.md

 Now that you know how the sausage is made, download [Sojourn: Topical Bible Study](https://apps.apple.com/us/app/trysojourn/id6792011966) and let me know what you think by clicking my email address in the footer.

 ### Caveats
 I happen to have an immense breadth of experience.
-I've been doing this professional for decades including launching several startups.
+I've been building things professionally for decades including launching several startups.
 That’s given me pretty deep expertise across design, development, infrastructure, marketing...you name it.
 It’s a unique advantage when paired with AI and one I’m grateful for.